To main heading

 Background images can be quite large, allowing for so-called hero pictures.
 If wanting to use such large pictures, they must be fairly clear of detail where the text will go, otherwise they may make the text unreadable or visually confusing.

-Indents can be sized and positioned, making them perfect for logos.
+Inserts can be sized and positioned, making them perfect for logos.
 An insert will scale with the vertical size of the banner, which is roughly the sum of the text heights and the padding.
 This may cause it to encroach on the text if too much padding is applied and not enough Text offset is applied.
-Consider making the background of an indent transparent, perhaps with fade to transparency to blend in with the background.
-PNG images allow transparent backgrounds.
-For high-quality rendering of logos, use a width of 390 pixels for the source image to upload.
+For high-quality rendering, use a width of 390 pixels for the source image to upload.

 Text